 Correct spelling, explanation: completely is an adverb from the adjective complete.
 To create an adverb we add suffix -ly to an adjective, so complete + -ly is completely.
 Therefore

 completly is incorrect – there is no need to skip e.

 I completely agree with Jim.
 We should take up this project.

-They have taken mortgage for a villa?
+They have taken a mortgage for a villa?
 They must be completely insane!
 They can’t afford it.

-Incorrect spelling, explanation: this form is incorrect, because adding suffix which begins with a consonant, to a word ending with e doesn’t require skipping the e.
-So, by adding adverbial suffix -ly to the adjective complete we get the word completely, not
+Incorrect spelling, explanation: this form is incorrect because adding a suffix that begins with a consonant, to a word ending with e doesn’t require skipping the e.
+So, by adding the adverbial suffix -ly to the adjective complete we get the word completely, not

 completly.
 We don’t skip the e, so completely is the correct form.